gigo6000/dotfiles/README.md

 ## Features

--   Code formatting : Using Prettier to format code on saving.
+-   Code formatting : Using Prettier to format Javascript code on saving and php-cs-fixer to format PHP code.
--   Syntax Highlighting : Nice syntax for React/Javascript, PHP and other languages.
+-   Syntax Highlighting : Nice syntax for Javascript (React), PHP (Laravel) and other languages.
 -   Color Schemes: Tons of color schemes provided by `flazz/vim-colorschemes`, also my custom theme called `blanco`.
 -   Fuzzy Search Files: Type partial filenames and/or paths to quickly find files in your project.
 -   File System Explorer: Browse and view the files and folders in your project.